COVID-19 & Social Security Disability Questions in Michigan

 Can I get Social Security Disability and unemployment?

-In the economic recession caused by the coronavirus pandemic, many people who were suffering through work days with pain and other health problems found themselves unemployed and thinking about applying for disability benefits.
+In the economic recession caused by the COVID-19 pandemic, many people who were suffering through work days with pain and other health problems found themselves unemployed and thinking about applying for disability benefits.

 Getting Social Security Disability and unemployment benefits at the same time is tricky.
 That’s because qualifying for disability means you cannot work, but receiving unemployment means you’re saying that you’re able, ready and willing to work when you find a job.